mourinem97/presentation-PDF/README.md

 * Matplotlib.pyplot
 * seaborn
 * numpy

-From the analysis of the top performing movies,none of the movies had a rating of below 8.0 and this means for a new movie studio, these 250 movies are to go for without a risk of having dead stock.
+From the analysis of the top performing movies,none of the movies had a rating of below 8.0 and this means for a new movie studio, these 250 movies are to go for without a risk of having dead stock.However,it was noteable that those movies which had high rating of 9 and above,the number of people watching them was low as compared to those in the rating range of 8.0-8.9,from the analysis,this could be due to different genres of the movies which is a contributor of preference.

 #Watch a full series of the top 250 best performing movies below:
 https://www.imdb.com/chart/top/?ref_=ext_shr_lnk